-Rules for Pets at Joshua Tree National Park
+Rules for Visiting Joshua Tree with a Dog

 Dog-Friendly Sightseeing at Joshua Tree

-So, if you can’t go on most hiking trails in Joshua Tree National Park with your pet, or explore the backcountry what dog-friendly things are there to do?
+So, if you can’t go on most hiking trails in Joshua Tree National Park with your pet or explore the backcountry, what dog-friendly things are there to do?
+These are my top picks based on my visit with my dog…

 #1 Drive Along Park Boulevard